TANG281/TeamFiveMidterm/planning/Midterm-Project-Plans.md

 ## Project Management

-* Trello
+* Trello [We are using Trello].
-* Github has a built-in project board (similar to a kanban board)
+* Github Projects  has a built-in project board (similar to a kanban board).

 ## Developer Roles